- Home

 However, if you do not have a RUT and a bank account, these offers will not be available to you.

-You can buy a new phone without subscription in most shopping centers, like Falabella or Paris.
+You can buy a new phone without a subscription in most shopping centers, like Falabella or Paris.
 It is interesting to know that they often display entry-level products that they don't have in inventory.
 Just to attract you and try to sell you a more expensive phone.
 If you are on a budget, don't go there.

-For second hand/refurbished phones:
+For second-hand/refurbished phones:

-• Yapo.cl: be aware, lots of scams.
+- Yapo.cl: be aware, lots of scams.
 Ask for the original bill, and come with you sim card to verify that the mobile phone is not locked.

-• Mercadolibre.cl: a lot of professional shops selling refurbished phones with 3-month guarantee
+- Mercadolibre.cl: a lot of professional shops selling refurbished phones with 3-month guarantee